 May 10th 1916 - Aug 30th 1916.
-Arrival on and crossing of South Georgia, the rescue of the 22 men on Elephant Island.
+Arrival, crossing of South Georgia, rescue of 22 men on Elephant Island.

 Shackleton Endurance Expedition